haeinkong/haeinkong.github.io/_pages/about.md

 My research interest is in computational social science, human-centered data science, and trustworthy/responsible AI.
 My recent works focus on diverse aspects of LLMs, including the bias & fairness, ethics, and leveraging it to predict mental states.

-[May, 2025] I will join [Digital Safety Research Institute](https://dsri.org) as an intern this summer!! ✨
+[May, 2025] I will join [Digital Safety Research Institute](https://dsri.org) located in Evanston, Illinois as an intern this summer!! ✨

 [May, 2025] I presented at WebSci'25 PhD symposium at Rutgers University, New Brunswick.